trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 ### Development Workflow

 As many people are working on sympy at the same time we need some way to collaborate.
 We are using the git system together with the github.com website.
-Those permit us to keep a track of all changes to the project and review each-others work.
+Those permit us to keep track of all changes to the project and review each-others work.

 The git software is installed on every developers computer and tracks their own copy of all the code (that is your _repository_).
 When the developer finishes adding a feature, fixing a bug or even just adding a sentence to a documentation string he registers that change (he makes a _commit_).
 Then he communicates this change to the central repository (which is no different than the rest of the repositories - it's just the place we agreed to keep the current version of sympy).
 This is called a _pull request_.
 Now the people that have access to the central repository can discuss and eventually accept the change (ie _merge_ the change).